amitgiri-13/devops-bootcamp/day2/Devops-introduction.md

 DevOps is a collaborative approach that unifies development and operations to streamline software delivery.
 It emphasizes automation, continuous integration, continuous delivery, rapid feedback, and ongoing improvement.
 The goal is to deliver high-quality software faster and more reliably.

-DevOps metrics help measure how effectively the DevOps process is performing.
+DORA metrics help measure how effectively the DevOps process is performing.
 Key metrics such as deployment frequency, lead time for changes, change failure rate, and mean time to recovery highlight the speed, quality, and stability of software delivery.
 Tracking these metrics allows teams to identify bottlenecks, improve workflows, reduce failures, and ensure a resilient production environment.

 ---